mainkoon81/Study-V003-MCMC-Python-R/README.md

      - If the coin turns up `H`, then increase(+) your secret number by one. for example...`3->4`, `4->5`, `5->1`
      - If the coin turns up `T`, then decrease(-) your secret number by one. so...`3->2`, `2->1`, `1->5`
      - Repeat n times, and record the evolving history of your secret number.
    - Before the experiment, we can think of the sequence of secret numbers as a sequence of random variables, each taking on a value in {`1`, `2`, `3`, `4`, `5`}.
-   - Suppose your secret number is **currently `4`** and that the history of your secret numbers is `(2, 1, 2, 3)`.
+Suppose your secret number is **currently `4`** and that the history of your secret numbers is `(2, 1, 2, 3)`.
 What is the probability that on the next step, your secret number will be 5?
-   - What about the other four possibilities?
-Because of the rules of this game, the probability of the next transition will depend only on the fact that your **current number is `4`**. `The numbers further back in your history are irrelevant`, so this is a Markov chain.
+What about the other four possibilities?
+Because of the rules of this game, the probability of the next transition will depend only on the fact that your **`current number` is `4`**. `The numbers further back in your history are irrelevant, so forget the past.`, this is a Markov property.
    - If we assume that transition probabilities `0.5` do not change with time, then there are a total of 5^2=25 potential transition probabilities.
 Potential transition probabilities would be from State 1 to State 2, or from State 1 to State 3,... and so forth.
 These **transition probabilities** can be arranged into a matrix.
 <img src="https://user-images.githubusercontent.com/31917400/47991109-1d619d00-e0e1-11e8-9a62-d4346ff60abb.jpg" />